NewGuy103/chatinterface-server/README.md

 ## Disclaimer

-This project uses the MySQL Python Connector, which is licensed under the GPLv2.0, you can find the source code [here](https://github.com/mysql/mysql-connector-python).
+This project is licensed under the Mozilla Public License 2.0.

 Open source license attributions can be found in [OPEN_SOURCE_LICENSES.md](OPEN_SOURCE_LICENSES.md)

-This project is licensed under the GPLv2.0, as per license terms.
-For more details, you can refer to the [GNU General Public License v2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

 ## Version